m-monaghan/nsb-amqp-transport/README.md

-# nsb-amqp-transport
-NServiceBus AMQP Transport
+# Apache NMS AMQP Transport for NServiceBus

 The "NServiceBus AMQP Transport" name is self-explanatory, it’s a library that provides a transport option for NServiceBus to connect to ActiveMq (specifically Artemis).

-The transport utilises the Apache.NMS.AMQP library as the core API to a broker.
+The transport utilises the Apache.NMS.AMQP library as the messaging API to a broker.

 The following diagram depicts where this library sits within your application structure: